batux/ng-event-bus/README.md

 Then, we can use a concrete object of event bus that denoted 'eventBus' as a variable.

-In this example, we fired an event message globally, It uses $rootScope object.
+In this example, we fired an event message globally, It uses $rootScope object. 'filter-list' is the topic name.

 ```javascript
 var searchBoxController = function($scope, eventBus) {